This is a guest post from Knowmax, a self-service, centralized information repository for incorporating and organizing

 To better monitor performance, customer experience, and the operational efficiency of a remote workforce, organizations are turning to AI-enabled technologies.
-That includes technologies like contact center AI.
+That includes technologies like speech analytics and contact center AI.

 Contact center AI brings together speech analytics and quality management in a single platform to transform the customer support experience.
 It empowers organizations to:

 The result is significant improvements in compliance monitoring, agent performance and the overall customer experience.

 With contact center AI, organizations get deep metrics on major call center KPIs like AHT, supervisor escalations, and sentiment.
 They can surface these insights across organizations, business lines, and down to the individual agents to know what’s happening on every call.
 This answers questions like:

 We’ve all heard the phrase this call will be recorded for training and monitoring purposes.
 Yet in reality, how many of these calls are actually listened by quality analysts?
 Typically, just 1-2%, or even less.